the-teachingRSE-project/competencies/competencies.md

     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     NEW&
-    An individual's curiousity has now to be shared between the research goal and the software project, therefore learning new methods and skills may be challenging and is often not the core aim.& RSE teams should support their team members, especially when working individually on a project, to explore new tools and approaches, make relevant contacts and learn more about the research in the project domain.& Likely to be an area of interest for an embedded development team but if they are researchers, they defintely have curiosity in their domain.
+    An individual's curiosity has now to be shared between the research goal and the software project, therefore learning new methods and skills may be challenging and is often not the core aim.& RSE teams should support their team members, especially when working individually on a project, to explore new tools and approaches, make relevant contacts and learn more about the research in the project domain.& Likely to be an area of interest for an embedded development team but if they are researchers, they definitely have curiosity in their domain.
       A curiosity for tools would be appreciated.&
     As per Individual (RSE team).&
     Organizations should reach out to relevant groups locally to help share